GoogleCloudPlatform/bigquery-antipattern-recognition/udf/README.md

 ### Deploy Cloud Run service

-1. Build the application container image using [Cloud Build](https://cloud.google.com/build):
+1. Build the application container image using [Cloud Build](https://cloud.google.com/build).
+You should run this at the root of the directory:
     ```shell
     gcloud builds submit . \
     --project="${PROJECT_ID}" \